Namangupta123/ChefGpt/readme.md

 # ChefGPT

 Welcome to ChefGPT, a Streamlit application designed to help you discover delicious Indian recipes based on the ingredients you have at home and any dietary restrictions you might follow.

+This application uses `st.secrets` for securely managing API keys and other sensitive information.

 ## Features